Slow Cooker/Instant Pot Ribs

 In a medium bowl combine BBQ sauce, ketchup, brown sugar, vinegar, Worcestershire, oregano, and liquid smoke and hot sauce if desired.

-Place ribs in a large slow cooker (at least 6 quart).
+SLOW COOKER: Place ribs in a large slow cooker (at least 6 quart).
 I curled mine around but you can cut them in half if you need to.
 Pour sauce on top and cook on low for 6-8 hours or until tender.
+INSTANT POT: Place ribs in instant pot and pour sauce on top.
+Cook on high pressure for 30 minutes.
+Let it naturally release the pressure.

-If you want to carmelize your bbq sauce put them back in the oven for 15 minutes at 400 degrees.
+If you want to carmelize your bbq sauce put them back in the oven and broil for 5 minutes to carmelize the sauce.
 Totally your preference though.

 adapted from Allrecipes